 International Debit/Credit Cards

 Everyone fancies a credit card when travelling abroad as it simplifies transactions.
 You can avoid the conversion math in Vietnam by using your international credit/debit card but remember one prime rule.
 Cash rules!
 Although, cards in Vietnam are accepted in many hotels, shops, and restaurants, especially in Vietnam's big cities.
 Visa, Master Card, and American Express are amongst the ones which are widely accepted throughout the country.

 Some Useful Tips1.
-The Vietnamese paper currency is made up of polymer and not paper.
+The paper Vietnam currency is made up of polymer and not paper.
 So two notes tend to stick (especially when your hands are wet) more than other currencies.
 They are also more slippery than the usual coins.
 Make sure you check the amount of money you are paying before handing it over so that you don't overpay the sum.

 2. Although the currency notes are vibrant and colourful, the VND 20,000 bill and VND 500,000 bill look almost the same (blue).
 This is also the case with the VND 100,000 bill and VND 10,000 bill, both having a similar greenish shade.
 Make sure to check the number of zeroes before you hand out the correct bill while making the payment.

 3. Given the fact the official currency exchange counters charge a high conversation rate in addition to the service fee, people tend to choose the black market to convert their currencies to Vietnamese Dong.
 This is highly unadvisable as this is a serious criminal offence and can will an unfortunate consequence.

 4. Keep all denominations of notes with you and avoid paying high denomination bills at the market as seldom any vendor will provide you with a change for high denominations.